-Not all pyramids have an apex set with six or fewer reps.
-Any set progression incorporating heavier weights and lower reps is a pyramid, even if the apex is 15 reps.
+Not all training pyramids have an apex set with six or fewer reps.
+Any set progression incorporating heavier weights and lower reps is a pyramid, even if you progress from 25 reps to 12 reps.
 In this way, you can construct an entire routine of pyramids but push only a few select exercises to low-rep maxs.

 You’ll notice more has changed than the order.
 All the weights and/or reps have been altered, as well.
 We aren’t going as heavy on the heaviest set, because it comes first and is no longer to failure.
 Conversely, we’re going heavier for more reps on the lightest set, because it’s now the all-out finale.

 With a reverse pyramid, you lose the advantages of progressing to a strength-building, low-rep apex, but you gain the ability to push sets harder throughout.
 Also, a reverse pyramid should generate a greater pump than its traditional counterpart.
-Because you’re front-loading the heavy set, if it’s fewer than 10 reps do a thorough warmup first.
+Because you’re front-loading the heavy set, if that set is fewer than 10 reps do a warmup first.

-By immediately following an ascending pyramid with a descending pyramid you safely build up to your all-out set and then get an extended pump-out as you retreat back down via increasingly higher reps with the next exercise.
+By immediately following an ascending pyramid for one exercise with a descending pyramid for the next exercise, you safely build up to your all-out pyramid set and then get an extended pump-out as you retreat back down via increasingly higher reps with the reverse pyramid.
 Therefore, you experience the power of both pyramids and reverse pyramids—a mathematical force that can add up to more strength and muscle.

-🔺 A pyramid grows progressively heavier with fewer reps from one set to the next.
+🔺 A training pyramid grows progressively heavier with fewer reps from one set to the next.

 🔺 The lighter sets serve as warmups for the heaviest sets.